Administrative Law Judge Pay System

 Advancement to the Next Higher Pay Level

-Administrative law judges must serve at least one year in each AL pay level, or in an equivalent or higher level in positions in the Federal service, before advancing to the next higher level.
+Administrative law judges must serve at least one year in each AL pay level, or in an equivalent or higher level in positions in the federal service, before advancing to the next higher level.
 Administrative law judges may advance only one level at a time.

 Advancement to the Next Higher Rate of Basic Pay in AL-3